Browse documentation

 Assigning traders

-Every accepted stall from your applications inbox can be assigned to a pitch.
+Every accepted stall from your applications inbox can be assigned to a pitch: select the pitch on the plan, then pick the stall from the list.
 Once assigned, the pitch label follows the stall everywhere: the trader’s confirmation, their claim page, and the check-in list your team uses on setup morning.
-Reassigning is a drag — useful when a trader cancels and you shuffle the hall on Thursday night.
+Reassigning is the same two clicks — useful when a trader cancels and you shuffle the hall on Thursday night.

 On show day

 Your team sees the plan in the dashboard on their phones.
 As traders arrive, check them in against their pitch — you can see at a glance which pitches are still empty twenty minutes before doors and start making calls.
-Empty pitches can be re-offered to reserve-list traders on the spot.
+Empty pitches can be offered to pending applicants on the spot.

 Tips